exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 | map            |                        | VARCHAR(n), CHAR(n)             |
 | record         |                        | VARCHAR(n), CHAR(n)             |

-You can also enrich regular Avro types with logical type attributes.
+You can also enrich regular Avro types with logical type attributes, and use the suggested [Exasol column types][exasol-types] when preparing the table.

-For example, the following Avro record schema,
+For example, given the following Avro record schema,

 ```json
 {